OriginTrailClub/deepdive/tokenomics.md

 OriginTrail TRAC layer-2 token is the life and blood of the entire ecosystem.
 It is required to perform all operations on the DKG.
 It is an utility token that drives the entire network:

-* **Publishing and updating assets** – asset creators, such as enterprises, organizations, companies, even individuals must use TRAC to compensate OriginTrail node runners for holding their data for a period of time.
+* **Publishing and updating assets** – asset creators (such as enterprises, organizations, companies, even individuals) must use TRAC to compensate OriginTrail node runners for holding their data for a period of time.
 This will be the main driving for TRAC’s tokenomics.
 * **Collateral on OriginTrail nodes** – node runners must lock up TRAC as a collateral for holding asset publishes.
 The more TRAC locked up in the node, the more likely the node is chosen as the asset holder.
 * **Delegating to nodes** – token holders who do not wish to maintain a node have the possibility to delegate their TRAC to node runners, and in return obtain a portion of the rewards.
 * **Keyword staking** – Assets owners (enterprises, organizations, companies or individuals) can lock up TRAC to have their assets prioritized in a search result for a particular keyword, similar to [Google AdSense](https://www.google.com/adsense/start/).
 This is akin to a decentralized form of marketing spending in Web3 fashion.
 * **Data marketplace** – TRAC as a fungible token under ERC-20 standards is transferable and usable in any way ERC-20 assets are.
 TRAC can therefore be used in smart contracts that allow TRAC to be used as a compensation token for selling or buying assets.
-Data creators can earn from ownership of valuable data assets
+Data creators can earn from ownership of valuable data assets.

 The OriginTrail Parachain super-charges these data marketplaces with the addition of **knowledge tokens, knowledge wallets, the knowledge marketplace, and knowledge tenders**.
 They allow individuals to buy and sell data in a trusted, private way; the developers say this will increase TRAC’s utility _by orders of magnitude._ Because this is tied into to the Polkadot ecosystem, all Polkadot/Kusama projects will be able to utilize this feature.
 Please see the [2021 Roadmap for a very in-depth look](https://medium.com/origintrail/origintrail-2021-expanded-roadmap-accelerating-growth-through-starfleet-polkadot-and-knowledge-2a1c170daaf3) at this use case.